pyrex8/atari_pygame/README.md

 command list
 ------------

+Note: There are 160 X pixels and 104 Y pixels.
+There are suppose to be approximaetly 192 lines on an NTSC screen.
+To simplify the functions and make the pixels symetrical two lines are used.
+This should equate to 192/2 or 96 Y pixels, but replicating combat required 104 pixels to fit the complete playfield.
+Some atari games use non symetical "pixels" and example is Space Invaders.
+The added complexity is that scan lines are interlaced so for now this is not supported.

 *sound(audv, audf, audc, length)*

 The atari had two channels of audio.
 This function just has one channel for now.
 I just barely have the audio working so I'm not sure if audv, audf, and audc map 1:1.
 Length is the number of samples.
 The sample rate is 31400Hz, so 1000 samples is 31.8 msec.